Red Light Therapy: Wavelengths, Irradiance & What Actually Works | Lost in Float

 mW/cm² at skin surface is the research-supported optimal range for full-body red light sessions.
 This delivers 5–20 J/cm² in 10–20 minutes — enough for genuine biological effect without risk of overstimulation.

 The catch?
 Many devices that claim 100-200+ mW/cm² are measuring directly at the LED surface — not at your skin.
 Once you account for the acrylic cover, your body's distance from the LEDs, beam spread, and reflection loss, the real-world delivery is frequently 10-20 mW/cm² or lower.
 Independent testing has confirmed this repeatedly.
+It's also worth noting that optimal irradiance varies by target tissue and individual factors — deeper tissue targets generally benefit from higher fluence, while surface skin applications are more sensitive to dose.

 What does that mean practically?
 Sessions on underpowered equipment may produce minimal benefit — or none at all.
 You're lying in a machine for 20 minutes accomplishing little more than resting.